Real Estate

 How to Test for Lead in Drinking Water

 Testing your water regularly to ensure it meets the standard chemical parameters, including lead, can be important.
-Guidelines for Canadian Drinking Water Quality set out parameters of substances that may be found in drinking water.
+The Canadian Drinking Water Quality Guidelines outline the potential substances in drinking water.

 The risk to human health is only through ingesting lead, such as drinking, cooking, brushing teeth, etc. Lead concentration in water exceeding > 0.005 mg/L is acceptable for showers, baths, handwashing, dishwashing, and general domestic purposes.

 Water testing in British Columbia is not complicated; there are many accredited water testing labs throughout the province.
 Most water test kits for standard chemical parameters in BC will include water testing for lead.
-The Guidelines for Canadian Drinking Water Quality sets out parameters of substances that may be found in drinking water.
+The Guidelines for Canadian Drinking Water Quality outline potential substances in drinking water.

-If you do not wish to do a comprehensive water test with an accredited lab, then a simple water test kit can be purchased for testing lead in your drinking water.
-Still, we have a FAQ for testing your drinking water for lead and other contaminants.
+If you prefer not to conduct a comprehensive water test with an accredited lab, you can purchase a simple water test kit to detect lead in your drinking water.
+We have a FAQ for testing your drinking water for lead and other contaminants.

 FAQ: Where Should My Water be Tested for Lead?